John Belushi: Drug use and death

-On March 4, 1982, Belushi visited the Los Angeles office of his long-time manager Bernie Brillstein and asked him for money.
+On March 4, 1982, Belushi visited the L.A. office of Bernie Brillstein and asked him for money.
 Brillstein declined, suspecting that Belushi wanted more drugs.
 Later that day, Belushi returned and again asked for money while Brillstein was in a meeting.
 Brillstein was reluctant to rebuke Belushi in front of the other person and gave him the money.
 In the early morning hours of March 5, 1982, Belushi, while in his Chateau Marmont bungalow, was visited separately by friends Robin Williams and Robert De Niro, as well as Cathy Smith.

 Around noon on March 5, 1982, Belushi's fitness trainer, Bill Wallace, found Belushi dead at the Chateau Marmont bungalow.

-During a preliminary hearing held in September 1985, two pathologists testified that Belushi's cause of death was due to an overdose from cocaine and heroin.
+During a preliminary hearing held in September 1985, two pathologists testified that Belushi's cause of death was an overdose from cocaine and heroin.

-Cathy Smith was arrested by the Los Angeles Police Department on March 5, 1982, for possession of narcotics.
+Cathy Smith was arrested by the LAPD on March 5, 1982, for possession of narcotics.
 This arrest was not in relation to Belushi's death.
 Later in 1982, Rolling Stone magazine described the circumstances of her arrest: "On the afternoon of March 5th, Cathy Evelyn Smith had appeared driving the wrong way into the one-way exit of the Chateau Marmont Hotel on Sunset Strip behind the wheel of John Belushi's rented red Mercedes … At that moment, a hundred feet away, Belushi lay naked and dead on the floor of his $200-a-day bungalow.
 The police who had cordoned off the area were reflexively insisting it had been 'death from natural causes'."
 The LAPD released Smith after questioning.

 In an interview with the National Enquirer in May 1982, Smith admitted that she had been with Belushi at the Chateau Marmont on the night of his death.
-After the appearance of the Enquirer article, Smith was extradited from Canada, and charged with second-degree murder.
+After the appearance of the Enquirer article, Smith was extradited from Canada and charged with second-degree murder.
 The case was delayed for four years while her lawyers negotiated.
-Smith pled no contest on June 11, 1986, to involuntary manslaughter and three counts of furnishing and administering controlled substances to Belushi in the hours before he was found dead.
-She served fifteen months in prison at Chino, California Institution for Women.
+Smith pleaded no contest on June 11, 1986, to involuntary manslaughter and three counts of furnishing and administering controlled substances to Belushi in the hours before he was found dead.
+She served fifteen months in prison at California Institution for Women in Chino.

-Belushi's funeral was conducted by an Albanian Orthodox priest.